-When we think of robots we conjure up a futuristic vision of a shiny humanoid.
-Robots, however, take many forms and their history stretches back over 500 years.
+When we think of robots, we conjure up a futuristic vision of a shiny humanoid.
+But robots can take many forms and their history stretches back over 500 years.

 Read on to find out about these early marvellous machines.

 Beginning in the 14th century, European clockmakers constructed clocks and astronomical models of increasing complexity:

 The Universe behaves no differently than a clockwork.

 These machines were often expressions of religious faith, arising from the belief that the act of modelling God’s universe would bring people closer to him.

 God’s creation was seen as having two essential parts: the heavens and the human body.
 These were the most complex, mysterious things known to man, and machines proved central to our evolving understanding of both of them.

 People who were anxious to assert not only their spiritual faith but also their earthly power and authority commissioned the most highly skilled craftsmen to make elaborate clocks.
 Expensive and intricate, these lavish timepieces became powerful status symbols.

 The spread of clocks throughout the world gave rise to comparisons between them and the other complex machine—the human body.
 The practise of dissecting human cadavers for examination and study had been forbidden since the days of the Roman Empire.
 Between 1500 and 1700 it was re-established, enabling anatomists and philosophers to make new and ground-breaking explorations of the body.